OmegaAOL/Firefox-3-Theme-NEW/README.md

 I ***highly*** recommend you to read the Q&A section further down.
 You might find a theme or even a browser that suits your needs better.

-Works best on:
+**Works best on:**

 Windows 7, Windows 8: 115esr (last supported version, tested OK)

 Windows 10, Windows 11: 128esr (tested OK)

-Windows XP/Vista users can use Classic Theme Restorer with FX52 or this theme with FX115/FX128 + OneCore API.
+Windows XP/Vista users can use Classic Theme Restorer with FX52, Mypal with the older theme, or this theme with FX115/FX128 + OneCore API.

+*Windows 2000 users can use Classic Theme Restorer with FX52 or Mypal 68 with the older version of this theme linked above.
+It is 100% compatible.
+You will need to have the Windows 2000 Extended Kernel installed first, otherwise you're stuck with Firefox 12.*

 # Requirements